8 Mobile App Engagement Strategies That Retain Users (2026)

 Building a mobile app is expensive.
 Acquiring users costs money.
 If those users install your app, open it once, then never return, you're burning resources without building a sustainable business.

-Engagement strategies help solve this problem by:
+Engagement strategies solve this by:

 • Creating habit loops — Users develop routines around your app, making it part of their daily or weekly patterns